 You can spend each Requisition Point pm either:

 - Two Trapperkin solos

 - Grymkin warrior models in the army gain Rise.

-- Rise - If this model is knocked down, at the beginning of your next Maintenance Phase it stands up for free.
+- Rise - If this model is knocked down at the beginning of your Maintenance Phase, it stands up.

 Thoughts on Bump

 Bump in a nutshell

 Bump in the Night is an infantry theme with an emphasis on skirmishing.
 Rise is directly relevant for Dread Rots and Piggybacks because of Tough, and is just generally useful for infantry looking to pick fights with heavy warjacks & warbeasts.
 All of the units and the Death Knell will contribute to free points, and it is thus generally advised to try and keep at least 60 of 75 points devoted to units (or the Death Knell) to maximize free slots.
 Ambush is extremely strong on the Murder Crows, so strong in fact that is generally advised to always Ambush with the Murder Crows.
 All but two models currently released for Grymkin can be played in Bump, with the most notable of the two exclusions being Gremlin Swarms due to their extremely potent scenario presence.
 Bump is thus a very open theme with lots of list building options, which only looks to expand as Wave 2 releases in the Spring of 2019.

 Gremlin Swarms are one of the best scenario contesting models in the game.
 This is not a major weakness, due to the wide variety of skrimishing options available in Bump, but it is notable due to how effective these models are at triggering arcana or contesting enemy scoring positions.